-Sophie Walker has worked as a journalist for Reuters news agency for fourteen years, reporting news around the globe.
+Sophie Walker has worked as a journalist for Reuters news agency since 1997, reporting news around the globe.
 She has written about oil, trade and politics in Washington and has been foreign correspondent in the UK, travelling to Iraq and Afghanistan with Tony Blair and Gordon Brown.

 'Very powerful, very moving, and an important contribution to better understanding of a much misunderstood condition' — Alastair Campbell